top of page

 Somewhere to sleep - A tent and air mattress perhaps?
 I sleep in a hammock with a yoga mat lining the bottom for comfort and warmth.
 Maybe you feel better in your car somehow.
 Plan for it to get cold and damp at night.

 Something to eat What can you eat for about 5-6 meals?
 Ask me for ideas.
-Please make sure to have snacks and a portable something to have on the hike and plan for a 7 mile hike to make you a bit hungrier.
+Snacks too!

 Something to drink - Please please please have at least two days worth of water.
 Grab a gallon.
 Two if you're me.
 Be hydrated.
 I will be the water pusher!
 If you're imbibing, be sure to have NA alternatives around.
 Juice and coffee are great for waking up and nourishing ourselves!
 Do you have your coffee creamer?
 I'm a coconut milk person, yum!

 Something to make your food with - Plan for a fire ban.
+Probably not this early in the year, but you never know.
 Do you have a camp stove?
 Have you arranged use of one from the group chat?
 Do you have fuel for it?
 Did you bring pans?
 Spatulas?
 Knives?
 Serving utensils?
 Foil?
 Serving dishes?
 Storage containers

 Something to eat your food on - Remember some plates and bowls and cups!
 Forks, Knives, Spoons, and grab some paper towels!
 I'm messy AF and I need them even more camping.

 Something to wear Honestly I rarely change clothes much camping, but I need layers and will change the base layers.
 Have enough clothes for it to be between 50* and 80* and that 50* is gonna feel much colder when you can't go inside and you might have gotten some sun that day.
-And remember you are likely to get wet on the hike, especially your feet.
-I think I brought 2 pairs of pants and 10 pairs of socks to Japan for a week just to be safe...
+And remember you are likely to get wet, there's a lake here and it's also Oregon and it rains.
+I ususally bring at least 2 pairs of socks per day.

 Something for sun protection Apply, apply, and again with that sunscreen!
 Hats and sunglasses are nice too